The Budget Guide to Lautoka, Rakiraki & the Suncoast© FijiPocketGuide.com

 Explore the Towns of Rakiraki and Lautoka

-Rakiraki is the mid-way spot on the Kings Road and the main hub of the Suncoast, while Lautoka marks the beginning/end of the Kings Road on the west side of Viti Levu, 30 minutes drive from Nadi.
-Both towns offer good shopping, eateries (more on that below), but most importantly, good produce markets.
-Visiting a Fijian produce market is a must-do in any town in Fiji where locals are happy to mingle and share recipe ideas.
-Not to mention, the array of tropical fruit and vegetables is always an impressive sight.
+Rakiraki is the mid-way point on the Kings Road and the main hub of the Suncoast, while Lautoka is a large town marking the beginning/end of the Kings Road on the west side of Viti Levu, 30 minutes’ drive from Nadi.

 See the Church of the Black Christ

-One of the many sightseeing locations of the Suncoast, the Church of St Francis Xavier is well worth visiting.
-The church is locally known as the Church of the Black Christ due to its mural of a Fijian-looking Christ painted by French artist Jean Charlot.
+The church is locally known as the Church of the Black Christ due to its mural of a Fijian-inspired Christ painted by French artist Jean Charlot.
 Visitors are welcome but a small donation is appreciated.
-The church is located about 25km (15.5 miles) southeast of Rakiraki.
+You’ll find it located on top of the hill of Navunibitu, Kings Road, 28 km (18 mi) southeast of Rakiraki.

 Visit Udre Udre’s Tomb